-12. This Letter of Agreement is for the 2020-2021 school year and may be renewed and/or renegotiated no later than May 30, 2021 upon the agreement of both parties.
+12. This Letter of Agreement is for the 2023-24 school years and may be renewed and/or renegotiated no later than May 30, 2024 upon the agreement of both parties.
 If not renewed or renegotiated, the middle schools' program (grades 6-8) will revert back to a six (6) period day trimester school year without teams but maintaining class size, preps, and other compensation referenced within this document.
 This Letter of Agreement neither sets a precedent nor constitutes a practice.